learnrelay/learnrelay/content/connections/what-is-a-connection.md

 }
 ```

-This will return a list of `edge`s that all contain the `id`, `name` and `url` of every pokemon `node` in the `allPokemons` connection.
+This will return a list of `edge`'s that all contain the `id`, `name` and `url` of every pokemon `node` in the `allPokemons` connection.

 You could then map the edges like this:
 `viewer.allPokemons.edges.map((edge) => edge.node).map((pokemon) => console.log(pokemon)`

-Remember that in a Relay container, the fragments are exposed as props inside the component.
+Remember that in a Relay container the fragments are exposed as props inside the component.

 Also note the `first: 100000` part.
 Having either the `first` or the `after` argument in a query like this is a requirement by Relay.
-For now, we are just using a huge number to be certain that we query all the Pokemons in our pokedex.
+For now, we are just using a huge number to be certain that we query all the Pokemons in our Pokedex.

 ## Step 03: Show existing Pokemons in ListPage